zdanek/maverick/docs/README.md

    ```
    sudo ./flash.sh jetson-tx1 mmcblk0p1
    ```

+If you have a TX2, replace references in the above instructions from 'tx1' to 'tx2'.

 !> Warning: This is a very early release of Maverick for the Tegra and has limited support for the hardware.
 It does include OpenCV 3.3.1 with CUDA extensions, but does not include Tensorflow GPU yet.